waqarsaleem/waqarsaleem.github.io/sale.md

 - **Harness:** Adjustable strap system with central buckle
 - **Comfort:** Deep padding and contoured support
 - **Brand:** Nania (Made in Europe)
-- **Installation:** Compatible with rear- or forward-facing positions

 Perfect for daily use or long trips — clean, safe, and child-friendly.